igrowbeards/LudumDare26-48/README.md

 LudumDare26-48
 ==============

-This will be the home of my first ever Ludum Dare entry
+This will be the home of my first ever http://www.ludumdare.com/compo/ entry.
+Code to come.